wng6w8w8rc-gif/fe-archi-planning/README.md

 - [ ] Fix issues
 - [ ] Document changes
 - [ ] Get team review
-- [ ] Enable for test users via feature flags
+- [ ] Enable route versions in config for testing
 - [ ] Monitor for issues
 - [ ] Gradually expand user base
 - [ ] Redirect all routes to v2 when stable